Volumetric Benchmarking of Error Mitigation with Qermit: Results

 On the other hand, we see from \cref{fig:random-hardware} that for Random circuits both ZNE and CDR had worse performance on \texttt{ibm\_lagos} compared to \texttt{ibmq\_casablanca}, with the limits $\bar{\epsilon} >1$ reached within the sizes considered in both depth and qubit number.
 For this circuit class, as seen in \cref{fig:results random casablanca false zne,fig:results random casablanca true zne}, the performance of ZNE on \texttt{ibm\_casablanca} consistently reached on average a reduction in the noisy estimator's absolute error by 2 or more for all sizes considered.
 This was generally slightly better than CDR, although both methods still improved the noisy estimators even for larger qubit sizes and depths.

+As a result of these features, each appearing unique to the particular device, we do not expect the results presented here to carry over generically to other devices.
+This is particularly the case for architectures other than superconducting.

-In the case of mirrored circuits, the performance was more consistent between the two devices.
+\paragraph{Mirrored circuits are optimistic} In the case of mirrored circuits, the performance was more consistent between the two devices.
 Notably, as seen in \cref{fig:results pauli casablanca true cdr,fig:results pauli lagos true cdr}, on mirrored Pauli gadget circuits CDR decreased, on average, the absolute error in the noisy estimator by up to an order of magnitude for most circuit sizes.
 This corresponds in \cref{fig:pauli-hardware} to a median relative error of mitigation of $~0.1$ or less, and the results were similar for both devices.
 Comparing \cref{fig:results pauli casablanca false zne,fig:results pauli lagos false zne} against \cref{fig:results pauli casablanca true zne,fig:results pauli lagos true zne} shows ZNE mirrored Pauli circuits were a good predictor of the poor performance of non-mirrored circuits with similar dimensions.

 Surprisingly, the relative error of mitigation for mirrored random circuits improved from $0.45$ on \texttt{ibmq\_casablanca} to $0.15$ on \texttt{ibm\_lagos} for $n = 5$ qubits, as seen in \cref{fig:results random casablanca true zne} and \cref{fig:results random lagos true zne}, respectively.
-This suggests that while mirrored circuits may provide scalable benchmarks to assess performance of error mitigation, they generally overestimate the median relative error for circuits of similar sizes using both of the methods considered.
+This suggests that while mirrored circuits provide scalable benchmarks to assess performance of error mitigation, they generally overestimate the median relative error for circuits of similar sizes using both of the methods considered.
+As such they may be taken to provide an prediction of an upper bound on the performance of error mitigation schemes, and so indicating when a scheme should be expected to bring no benefit.

-Finally, since all parameters including total shot budget per mitigated expected value are fixed, the discrepancy in performance between the two devices can be attributed to the noise bias and different noise profiles.
-Therefore it would be of interest to determine how the results of the volumetric benchmarks change for the \emph{same} device at different calibration times.
-This was not possible in the case of \texttt{ibm\_casablanca} as the machine was taken out of use during our experiments, so we leave this type of assessment for future work.